Areas of Expertise

 Nonmarket Valuation and Public Goods

 Poe, G.L. and C.A.
-Vossler, forthcoming.
+Vossler, 2011.
 “Consequentiality and Contingent Values: An Emerging Paradigm” in J. Bennett ed., International Handbook on Non-Market Valuation.
 Cheltenham: Edward Elgar Publishers.

 Messer, K.D., G.L.
 Poe, D. Rondeau, W.D.
 Schulze and C.A.
 Vossler.
 2010.
 Exploring Voting Anomalies Using a Demand Revealing Random Price Voting Mechanism.
 Journal of Public Economics 94:308–317.